nqminds/nqm-databotify/README.md

 ```

 ## client-only meteor apps
-Note that before building your app, be sure to run npm install in the application folder.
+Note that before building your app, be sure to run npm install in the application folder of your meteor app.

 Download the nqm-databotify.sh shell script and copy it to `/path/to/your/meteor/app`.
 Make sure the script has execute
 permission, and then run the script.